ploomber/jupysql/doc/integrations/compatibility.md

 - Running queries with `%%sql` ✅
 - CTEs with `%%sql --save NAME` ✅
-- Plotting with `%%sqlplot boxplot` ❌
+- Plotting with `%%sqlplot boxplot` ✅
+- Plotting with `%%sqlplot bar` ✅
+- Plotting with `%%sqlplot pie` ✅
 - Plotting with `%%sqlplot histogram` ❌
-- Plotting with `ggplot` API ❌
+- Plotting with `ggplot` API ✅
 - Profiling tables with `%sqlcmd profile` ✅
 - Listing tables with `%sqlcmd tables` ✅
 - Listing columns with `%sqlcmd columns` ✅